Angellito10/PolicyV1/README.md

 ## Privacy Policy

 **Welcome to Our Website and Applications**
-Welcome to "Yemen Youth Channel," managed by Detail Media, registered in Jordan (referred to here as "Yemen Youth Channel," "we," or "us").
+Welcome to "Yemen  Shabab Channel," managed by Detail Media, registered in Jordan (referred to here as "Yemen  Shabab Channel," "we," or "us").
 Our registered office is at Detail Media, Jordan.

 ### 1. General Information

 This policy explains how we collect, use, and protect your personal data that we process.
 It also outlines your rights regarding your personal data and how to contact us if you have any questions or concerns.
 We update this policy regularly to ensure compliance with laws and best practices.

-- **Data Controller:** Yemen Youth Channel (referred to as "Yemen Youth Channel" or "we") is the data controller responsible for processing your personal data.
+- **Data Controller:** Yemen  Shabab Channel (referred to as "Yemen  Shabab Channel" or "we") is the data controller responsible for processing your personal data.
 You can learn more about data protection responsibilities by contacting us.
 - **Updates:** As privacy laws and practices evolve, we may update this policy periodically.
 We recommend reviewing it regularly to stay informed of any changes.
-- **Scope:** This policy applies to all individuals interacting with Yemen Youth Channel, including customers, website visitors, app users, and other users ("you," "your").
+- **Scope:** This policy applies to all individuals interacting with Yemen  Shabab Channel, including customers, website visitors, app users, and other users ("you," "your").

 ### 2. Collection of Your Personal Data